Schlam/sparknlp-language-detection/README.md

 Predicting the language of user reviews using a pretrained model from [JohnSnowNLP](https://github.com/JohnSnowLabs/spark-nlp).

-I belive this is a BERT model trained in a language-agnostic on various NLI tasks, and later fine-tuned for language prediction.
+I belive this is a BERT model trained in a language-agnostic way on various NLI tasks, and later fine-tuned for language prediction.

-Using a pretrained model was orders of magnitude faster than training one from scratch, and allows for more time to be spend thinking about *uses* of this result.
+Using a pretrained model was orders of magnitude faster than training one from scratch, and allowed for more time to be spent thinking about *uses* of this result.

 Considering this new feature, if you can reasonably associate language